nordquists/sustain/README.md

 <br/>

-[Sustain](https://sustain.nordquists.com) is a ingredient label scanner for detecting unsustainable ingredients  Sustain is written in **Swift with a backend (not shown here) in Python**.
+[Sustain](https://sustain.nordquists.com) is a ingredient label scanner for detecting unsustainable ingredients.

+Sustain is designed to make shopping sustainably easier.
+It allows you to easily scan an ingredient label for thousands of potentially unsustainble ingredients in real-time, with instant feedback.
+Sustain is written in **Swift with a backend (not shown here) in Python**.

 **Note: This demo project is not the Sustain project.
-This is a pared-down demonstration of some of Sustain's features.
-Sustain is a closed-source project.**
+This is a pared-down demonstration of some of Sustain's features with a limited dictionary.
+The full dictionary will be released on release of the application**

+**Sustain is a closed-source project.**

 ## Demonstration